-Carlos Ghosn: Five charts on the Nissan boss scandal
+Carlos Ghosn: Four charts on the Nissan boss scandal

-The downfall of Carlos Ghosn has sent shockwaves through the global car industry.
+The downfall of Carlos Ghosn sent shockwaves through the global car industry.

-Last week he was arrested on suspicion of financial misconduct and dismissed from his post as chairman of the Japanese car giant Nissan.
+The saga began with his arrest on suspicion of financial misconduct, then he was dismissed from his post as chairman of Japanese car giant Nissan.

 1. The Alliance - three companies acting as a single entity